-NAU FOUNDATION ACADEMIC EXCELLENCE AWARD SCHOLARSHIP
+NAU FOUNDATION SCHOLARSHIP OPPORTUNITIES

-Each NAU campus recognizes and rewards academic achievement through an annual NAU Foundation Academic Excellence Award Scholarship.
-To be eligible to apply for an Academic Excellence Award Scholarship, the student must have attended half-time (six or more undergraduate credit hours or 4.5 or more master's credit hours) at NAU fall and winter quarters of the last calendar year and continue on a half-time basis for the award period.
+The nonprofit NAU Foundation recognizes and rewards academic achievement through an annual NAU Foundation Academic Excellence Award Scholarship.
+To be eligible to apply for an Academic Excellence Award Scholarship, the student must have attended half-time (six or more undergraduate credit hours; 4.5 or more master's or DSS credit hours, and three or more trimester credit hours in the EdD) at NAU fall and winter terms, or fall and spring terms in the EdD, of the last calendar year and continue on a half-time basis for the award period.
 The minimum cumulative GPA requirement for consideration is 3.66.

-Applications are available at the foundation's website at www.naufoundation.org/scholarships, and at each campus in late February.
+Applications are available at the foundation's website at naufoundation.org/scholarships and from student advisors.
 Letters of reference and a brief autobiography must be included with the application.

-Scholarship recipients are selected on the basis of the following:
+Academic Excellence Award Scholarship recipients are selected on the basis of the following: